Samsar4/CompTIA-Security-SY0-501-Study-Guide/README.md

 > 🛑 **IPS: Acts to stop**
 > 🛑 **Firewall: Filters**

+> IDS and IPS will be explained with more details later below.
 ## Automation Strategies
 *Automation is often used with various scans and updates based on configurable trigger.*